openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Events designed with long-term support closely follow the practices described in the ADR to minimize breaking changes and maximize compatibility and support for future Open edX versions.

-.. note:: Before starting, ensure you have reviewed the documentation on :doc:`docs.openedx.org:developers/concepts/hooks_extension_framework`, this documentation helps you decide if creating a new event is necessary.
+.. note:: Before starting, ensure you have reviewed the documentation on :ref:`docs.openedx.org:Hooks Extension Framework`, this documentation helps you decide if creating a new event is necessary.
 You should also review the documentation on :doc:`../decisions/0016-event-design-practices` to understand the practices that should be followed when creating a new event.

 Throughout this guide, we will use an example of creating a new event that will be triggered when a user enrolls in a course from the course about page to better illustrate the steps involved in creating a new event.